engworkshop/clock-driver-board/README.md

 ![solder parts](media/_MG_2802r.jpg)
 This repository contains design files for a custom driver printed circuit board (PCB) for the [Mystery Clock](https://makerworld.com/en/models/764838) and [Hollow Clock 4 Remix](https://makerworld.com/en/models/875220) projects on [MakerWorld](https://makerworld.com/en/@EngWorkshop).
 This driver board incorporates 2 improvements: a dedicated real-time clock (RTC) chip (the Maxim DS3234) for greater timekeeping accuracy and a dedicated stepper motor driver module (incorporating the Trinamic TMC2208) for quieter motor operation.

 The clock projects use a small, inexpensive 28BYJ-48 5V unipolar stepper motor.
 This motor must be converted to a bipolar configuration before it can be used with the clock driver board’s TMC2208 chip, which is designed for bipolar stepper motors.
-Conversion instructions are included at the bottom of this README file.
+Motor conversion instructions are included at the bottom of this README file.

 (All products shown or mentioned are items that I actually use and have found to work well.
 I have no relationship with any product supplier.)